-On the changes in eligibility recommended by the Commander-in-Chief in his report at Des Moines (see page 35 of Proceedings), your committee has given very careful consideration, and recommend no change in the eligibility to membership as provided for in the present Constitution.
-Second, recommendation referred to the committee by the Des Moines Encampment (see page 37 of Proceedings) was to formulate rules for the government of the Sons of Veterans' Reserve.
-Your committee will make a supplemental report covering this question.
+Or the congress of the leaf of the Commander of the comma

+Second, recommendation referred to the committee by the Design Moines Encampment (see page 37 of Proceedings) was to form larger for the government of the Sons of Veterans' Reserve You comittee will make a supplemental report covering this question lows:

-On the several changes in the regulations referred to the committee during the year or at the present Encampment, we report as follows:
+On the several changes in the regulations referred to the committee during the year or at the present Encampment, we report as fol-

 From the National Secretary: Regulations-Chapter I, Camps.
 Article I, Charters.
-Section 1, insert as second paragraph: "No Camp shall be organized or constituted until the application for charter shall have been approved by the Commander-in-Chief."
+Section 1, insert as second paragraph: "No Camps shall be organized or constituted until the application for charter shall have been approved by the Commander-in-Chief."
 Your committee recommends adoption.

-Article II, Membership, Section 3: Insert in second paragraph, page 10, after "Camps" in the fourth line: "Upon payment of dues or indebtedness owing to the Camp from which he was dropped, or amount such Camp may designate.
-The Camp not being in existence, the sum to be paid shall be fixed by the Department Commander and deposited in the Department Treasury."
+Article II, Membership, Section 3: Insert in second paragraph page 10, after "Camps" in the fourth line: "Upon payment of dues or indebtedness owing to the Camp from which he was dropped or amount such Camp may designate.
+The Camp not being in existence the sum to be paid shall be fixed by the Department Commander and deposited in the Department Treasury."
 Your committee recommends adoption.